amwelch/bitbox/README.md

 [TODO create postgres tables/users]

-...Our application is also dependent on a configuration file being present.
+   Our application is also dependent on a configuration file being present.
 Create an empty file by running:

 `touch routes/cfg.js`